osbusiness/osbusiness.github.io/index.md

 {% include youtubeplayer.html id="lYjVwzd7Xrs" %}

-## Episode 7: How Innersource can accelerate culture change
+## Episode 7: How InnerSource can accelerate culture change

-Danese Cooper and Isabel Drost-Fromm of the Innersource Commons discuss the benefits of Innersource to drive culture change and adopt open source best practices with Leslie Hawthorn.
+Danese Cooper and Isabel Drost-Fromm of the InnerSource Commons discuss the benefits of InnerSource to drive culture change and adopt open source best practices with Leslie Hawthorn.

 {% include youtubeplayer.html id="p4DY2WB66RU" %}